Maine Fiber Frolic Workshops

 Instructor: Rita Owsiak

-Day and Time: Saturday 2-4pm, Sunday 10am-Noon
+Day and Time: Saturday 2-4pm, Sunday 10am-Noon (Choose only one session)

 Location: Meet outside the Fleece Barn